What is a Prospective Study?

 Prospective Cohort Studies

 In prospective cohort studies, researchers gather data over time to contrast the emergence of the desired outcome between individuals exposed to a risk factor and those who weren’t.
 This design helps determine a potential association between the risk factor and the outcome.
+These are longitudinal studies.
+Learn more about Longitudinal Studies: Overview, Examples & Benefits.

 Prospective cohort studies are observational because researchers do not control factors that can affect the outcome.
 Consequently, this type of prospective study experiences the confounding and bias typical of observational studies.
 Like other prospective studies, all participants in a forward-looking cohort study begin without the condition of interest.
 Learn more about Observational Studies.